lrakai/flask-content-advisor/README.md

 # flask-content-advisor
-Flask app to randomly suggest a type of content to review
+Flask app to randomly suggest a type of content to review next